Ben Delo

-Ben Delo (/diːləʊ/, born 24 February 1984) is a British entrepreneur.
+Ben Delo (/diːləʊ/, born 24 February 1984) is a British businessman and philanthropist.
 He is the co-founder and former executive of BitMEX.

 In 2022, Delo pleaded guilty to a United States Bank Secrecy Act violation and received a 30-month probation sentence.
 In 2025, Delo was pardoned by President Donald Trump.

 Early life

-Delo was born in Sheffield, England.
+Ben Peter Delo was born in Sheffield, England.
 According to Delo, he was diagnosed with Asperger's at age 11, at which point he already had an interest in coding and mathematics.
-He was educated at Lord Williams's School and graduated from the University of Oxford in 2005 with a double first-class honours degree in Mathematics and Computer Science.
+He was educated at Lord Williams's School and graduated from the University of Oxford in 2005 with a double first-class honours degree in mathematics and computer science.

 Career

-After a summer internship at IBM, he was hired by the company.
+After a summer internship at IBM, Delo was hired by the company.
 Delo began his career as a software engineer at IBM, where he was named as an inventor on several patents granted by the United States Patent and Trademark Office and the Intellectual Property Office.
 He went on to develop high-frequency trading systems at hedge funds and banks such as GSA Capital and J.P.
 Morgan, dealing predominantly in kdb+/Q. After working with IBM, he moved to Hong Kong in 2012 to work for JP Morgan, at which point he developed an interest in buying Bitcoin.

 In 2014, Delo met Arthur Hayes and Sam Reed, and they co-founded BitMEX, a cryptocurrency derivatives trading platform.
 In 2018, The Times reported that Delo was the United Kingdom's youngest self-made billionaire.
 As noted in a 2020 IPSO complaint, The Times removed a reference that he had been included in the 2018 Sunday Times Rich List.

-In August 2022, Izabella Kaminska at Bloomberg described Delo as "the BitMEX co-founder most responsible for the perpetual swap’s invention."
+In August 2022, Izabella Kaminska at Bloomberg described Delo as "the BitMEX co-founder most responsible for the perpetual swap's invention".